Overview

 Styling

-Click the "Style:" button in the top bar of the template editor to choose a style preset.
-The "Color:" swatches next to it let you set the accent colors used throughout the template.
-These colors pull from your company's brand colors if configured.
+The Color swatches next to the Style button let you set the accent colors used throughout the template.
+These pull from your company's brand colors if configured.

 Page Setup